 Firefox Beta, Nightly, Developer & Aurora editions

-The best part of these versions is that anybody can install it.
+The best part of these versions is that anybody can install them.
 However, do know that their stability index ranks from being highly unstable to usable with bugs state.
 So if you choose to install it, be ready to face the bugs.

 What is Firefox Nightly Edition